Bloomin' Brands (BLMN)

 Bloomin' Brands Net Debt Position

-13. Key Takeaways from Bloomin' Brands’s Q3 Results
+13. Key Takeaways from Bloomin' Brands’s Q4 Results

-It was good to see Bloomin' Brands beat analysts’ EPS expectations this quarter.
-We were also glad its full-year EPS guidance trumped Wall Street’s estimates.
-On the other hand, its EBITDA missed and its EPS guidance for next quarter fell short of Wall Street’s estimates.
-Overall, this print was mixed but still had some key positives.
-The stock traded up 3.3% to $7.49 immediately following the results.
+We were impressed by Bloomin' Brands’s optimistic EPS guidance for next quarter, which blew past analysts’ expectations.
+On the other hand, its EBITDA missed and its full-year EPS guidance fell short of Wall Street’s estimates.
+Overall, this quarter could have been better.
+The stock traded up 4.3% to $6.12 immediately following the results.

 14. Is Now The Time To Buy Bloomin' Brands?

-We cheer for all companies serving everyday consumers, but in the case of Bloomin' Brands, we’ll be cheering from the sidelines.
+We see the value of companies helping consumers, but in the case of Bloomin' Brands, we’re out.
 To kick things off, its revenue has declined over the last six years.
-And while its favorable reputation gives it meaningful influence over consumers’ dining decisions, the downside is its projected EPS for the next year is lacking.
+While its favorable reputation gives it meaningful influence over consumers’ dining decisions, the downside is its projected EPS for the next year is lacking.
 On top of that, its gross margins make it more challenging to reach positive operating profits compared to other restaurant businesses.

-Bloomin' Brands’s P/E ratio based on the next 12 months is 7x.
+Bloomin' Brands’s P/E ratio based on the next 12 months is 6.6x.
 While this valuation is optically cheap, the potential downside is huge given its shaky fundamentals.
-There are more exciting stocks to buy at the moment.
+There are better stocks to buy right now.